-As soon as the entering student receives the registration materials in the mail, she/he should contact the DNP Coordinator to develop a degree plan. (http://son.uth.tmc.edu/acadaff/).
+As soon as the entering student receives the registration materials in the mail, she/he should contact the DNP Coordinator to develop a degree plan.
+See DNP policies regarding degree plans at: http://son.uth.tmc.edu/acadaff/.

 Transfer of Credits